Željko Joksimović: 1999–2003: Amajlija, Rintam and 111

 Joksimović was promoted as a folk and pop artist.
 His first studio album, titled Amajlija, included "Pesma Sirena" along with seven other tracks.
 His first big success was with the single "7 godina", written by himself and Leontina Vukomanović.
 The song went on top of Serbian pop music charts and became popular in other former Yugoslav countries.

 In 1999 he won his first big prize when becoming the Grand Prix winner of the International Festival of Arts Slavianski Bazaar in Vitebsk, Belarus.

 2004: Eurovision Song Contest 2004

 Joksimović performing "Lane Moje" for Serbia and Montenegro in ESC 2004.
 Istanbul, Turkey.

-In 2004, his song, "Lana Moje" became popular amongst many Eurovision fans was often rated as one of the best non-winning songs.
+In 2004, his song, "Lane Moje" became popular amongst many Eurovision fans was often rated as one of the best non-winning songs.

 2008–2011: Eurovision hosting and Ljubavi

 Željko Joksimović together with Jovana Janković during the first semi-final ESC Belgrade 2008.

 In early 2008, Željko Joksimović composed a song that was performed by Jelena Tomašević in the Serbian national final for the Eurovision song selection, Beovizija 2008, titled "Oro".
 The song is a folk-ballad with traditional folk Serbian elements.
 Because the Eurovision Song Contest 2007 has been won by Serbia, the contest that year came in the country.
 On 24 March 2008, together with Jovana Janković, RTS announced that he hosted the Eurovision Song Contest 2008 in Belgrade, giving him two roles in the contest.
 Tomašević's song finished in the 6th place in over 25 countries in the final.